mikesz88/promise-practice/exercises-info/07-To-reject-or-to-resolve.md

 # What happens if we reject AND resolve a promise?

-The **ES2015** spec states that a promise, once fullfilled or rejected, may **not** change states for the rest of its lifetime.
+The **ES2015** spec states that a promise, once fulfilled or rejected, may **not** change states for the rest of its lifetime.
 This is an important feature of promises and it is also one of the things that differentiates it from an `EventEmitter` (and other forms of repeatable callbacks).